bwookwak/bwookwak.github.io/_news/announcement_8.md

 related_posts: false
 ---

-:tada: Our <strong>"ToolHaystack"</strong> on the Long-term Interaction of Tool-augmented Lnguage Models is accepted to <strong>EMNLP 2025</strong>.
+:tada: Our <strong>"ToolHaystack"</strong> on the Long-term Interaction of Tool-augmented Language Models is accepted to <strong>EMNLP 2025</strong>.
 See you at Suzhou!